 NB: Risk and uncertainty are often used interchangeably, but economists use “risk” to refer to events with known probabilities (“known unknowns”) and uncertainty to refer to events with undefined probabilities (“unknown unknowns”).
 Models and predictions are wrong when they assume risk and uncertainty is actually appropriate.
 Read Weitzman’s paper or this post for more.

 These scenarios imply that we should consider taking stronger actions to avoid those greater risks.
-Although the most effective action is to mitigate climate change by reducing deforestation and fossil fuel consumption, it seems that mitigation has failed on a global level.
+Although the most effective action is to mitigate climate change by reducing deforestation and fossil fuel consumption, it seems that mitigation has failed on a global level (current atmospheric CO2 levels).
 Our next best option, therefore, is adaptation to changes in the water cycle that will affect temperature fluctuations, storm activity, flood risk, sea level rise, and so on.
 (National Geographic has a series of +1C, +2C, etc. videos on climate change impacts that might help you visualize these changes.)

 This project, therefore, assumes that anthropogenic climate change (ACC) is occurring, that mitigation will be inadequate to reverse ACC, and that we must plan for a different world.